TomSoderling/dev-days-labs/HandsOnLab/README.md

 }
 ```

 Our main method for getting data is now complete!
+But instead of calling this method directly, we will expose it with a **Command**.

 #### GetSpeakers Command

-Instead of invoking this method directly, we will expose it with a **Command**.
 A Command has an interface that knows what method to invoke and has an optional way of describing if the Command is enabled.

+15.)
 Create a new Command called **GetSpeakersCommand**:

 ```csharp
 public Command GetSpeakersCommand { get; set; }
 ```

-Inside of the `SpeakersViewModel` constructor, create the `GetSpeakersCommand` and pass it two methods: one to invoke when the command is executed and another that determines whether the command is enabled.
+16.)
+Inside of the `SpeakersViewModel` constructor, instantiate the `GetSpeakersCommand` and pass it two methods: one to invoke when the command is executed and another that determines whether the command can be invoked at all.
 Both methods can be implemented as lambda expressions as shown below:

 ```csharp
 GetSpeakersCommand = new Command(